golang/go/README.md

 [![integration tests](https://github.com/kevin-valerio/cybergo/actions/workflows/go.yml/badge.svg?branch=master)](https://github.com/kevin-valerio/cybergo/actions/workflows/go.yml)

 cybergo is a security-focused fork of the Go toolchain.
 In a _very_ simple phrasing, cybergo is a copy of the Go compiler that finds bugs.
-For now, it focuses on two things:
+For now, it focuses on three things:

 - Integrating [go-panikint](https://github.com/trailofbits/go-panikint): instrumentation that panics on **integer overflow/underflow** (and **optionally on truncating integer conversions**).
-- Integrating [LibAFL](https://github.com/AFLplusplus/LibAFL) fuzzer : run Go fuzzing harnesses with **LibAFL** for better fuzzing performances.
+- Integrating [LibAFL](https://github.com/AFLplusplus/LibAFL) fuzzer: run Go fuzzing harnesses with **LibAFL** for better fuzzing performances.
+- Panicking on user-provided function call: catching targeted bugs when certains functions are called (eg., `myapp.(*Logger).Error`).

 It especially has **two** objectives:
-- Being easy to use and UX-friendly (we're tired of complex tools)
+- Being easy to use and UX-friendly (we're tired of complex tools),
-- Helping to find bugs in Go apps via built-in security implementations
+- Helping to find bugs in Go codebases via built-in security implementations.

 ## Table of Contents